sebastiencs/icons-in-terminal/README.md

 ## Overview

-`icons-in-terminal` allows you to get any font in your terminal.
+`icons-in-terminal` allows you to get any font in your terminal without replacing or patching your font.
-If you want to add a font, modify the file `config.json` to add its name and path.
+You can add as many fonts as you want, modify the file `config.json` to add its name and the path of the ttf file.

 # Dependencies